weecology/forecasting-course/content/lessons/R-evaluating-forecasts-2/r_tutorial.md

 ### Introduction

 * So far we've been dealing with point estimates
+* _Draw a time-series forecast with wide and narrow prediction intervals and a point outside the narrow, but inside the wide interval_
+* Point estimate comparisons say that these two forecasts are equivalent
+* But the forecast with the wider interval is better
 * This means we are just comparing the observed value to the mean predicted value
 * _Draw a set of axes with two parallel vertical lines_
 * _Label 1 prediction and 1 observation_